Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Image of Jacobsen Painting

 Note: A sketch and smaller oil of the Finland by Jacobsen is in the Mariners Museum (VA) - please refer to Sniffen.
 The Passenger "Finland" was in service for the Red Star Line New York from 1902-1928.
-Click on the image to see a larger illustration.
-Photo Copyright is with the FineArtEmporium.
+Click here or on the image to see larger illustrations.